Kaohsiung Zuoying 10,000 Years Festival

 The Fire Lion at Kaohsiung Zuoying 10,000 Years Festival.
 Photo: Zhen-Kang.

 It’s hard to find English-language information about Kaohsiung’s 10,000 Years Festival (Wan Nian Festival / 高雄左營萬年季).
 Last year, it took place while a friend was visiting from Australia.
-But, unable to find details about the event, after a 45-minute scooter ride north to Zuoying District, we arrived to a dispersing crowd and an empty stage.
+But without clear details about the event, after a 45-minute scooter ride north to Zuoying District, we arrived to a dispersing crowd and an empty stage.

 10,000 Years, established 2001